bytedance/ns-x/README.md

 Network Simulator is designed as an easy-to-use, flexible library to simulate internet, written mainly in go.

-### Feature
+## Feature

 * Flexible to construct any network graph with customizable node at any scale
 * Ability to collect any data from any node in the network graph
-* Cross platform, can be used on any platform / architecture supports go and C++
+* Cross-platform, can be used on any platform / architecture supports go and C++

-### Introduction
+## Introduction

+#### Concept

+* Network: Simulated network where packets transfer through
+* Node: Simulated physical or logical device in the network
+* Packets: Simulated packet, contains the actual packet with some more information
+* Send: A packet sent to a node means the packet enters the node, waiting to emit
+* Emit: A packet is emitted means the packet leaves the node, transfer to the next node

+#### Install

+The installation only requires to add it into go.mod.

+The project use cgo to implement high resolution time, by default, binary for windows, linux and bsd with amd64 are pre-built, other platforms or architectures need to compile it by self.
+(See the <a href = "#compile">compile</a> section)

-#### Network
+#### Usage

-As the project name, network simulator simulates the real network.
-Real network are abstracted into simple math models and connections of them, these math models are called nodes in network simulator.
-A network in network simulator contains all the nodes, and transfer packets from one node to another node.
+The simulation can be separated into three parts: build model, simulate and collect data.

+##### Build Model

+Node can be connected to other nodes and form the network, normal node can only have exactly one node as it's next node, but some kind of nodes can have multiple next nodes, or even no next nodes.

 Each node has two methods: Send and Emit, Send means the packet enter the node while Emit means the packet leave the node and transfer to the next node if necessary.
-Each node has a packet buffer as well, all packets sent will be put in the buffer, the network will clear each node's buffer frequently, and emit them later.
-The buffer itself is implemented thread-safe and lock-free for high performance.

-#### Simulated Packets

-Simulated packets contains where is the packet (current node),  when the packet enters current node and plan to leave (sent time and emit time), whether the packet is lost, as well as the actual packet.

-#### Node
+Each node has a callback called when a packet emitted, where users can collect data.

-Some widely used math models are already pre-defined:
+Node can be customized with high flexibility, but some widely used nodes are already pre-defined:

 * Broadcast: A broadcast node can transfer the same packet to multiple target.
 * Channel: A channel node can delay, loss or reorder packets through it.